wlandau/wlandau.github.io/_posts/2017-08-06-memoization.md

 ---
 layout: post
-title: "The strengths and perils of traditional memoization"
+title: "On the strengths and perils of traditional memoization"
 tags: R
 ---